 Generation gaps will always exist.
-In the 1950’s, young people thought their parents were “square” while their parents thought their children were doomed to become juvenile delinquents when they started listening to Elvis and reading novels like Catcher in the Rye.
+In the 1950s, young people thought their parents were “square” while their parents thought their children were doomed to become juvenile delinquents when they started listening to Elvis and reading novels like Catcher in the Rye.
 The problem is the same today.
-Baby Boomers think Millennials are entitled, and Millennials think their parents and grandparents are out of touch technological dinosaurs.
+Baby Boomers think Millennials are entitled, and Millennials think their parents and grandparents are out of touch with technological dinosaurs.

-It’s an age old problem that will probably continue until the end of time.
+It’s an age-old problem that will probably continue until the end of time.

 Explore Different Regions of the Country!

-Search Travel Nursing Jobs
+Search Contract Nursing Jobs

 The issue isn’t personal.
 It’s human nature.
 Whenever we meet someone new, we judge them, whether we admit it or not.
 We intrinsically assess people to determine if it’s safe to invite them into our world.
 All of this stems from the way were raised and what we’ve come to believe about ourselves and others.

-According to the American Nurses Association periodical Integrating Generational Perspectives in Nursing, for the first time there are four different generations of nurses working side by side in hospitals and facilities.
+According to the American Nurses Association periodical Integrating Generational Perspectives in Nursing, for the first time, there are four different generations of nurses working side by side in hospitals and facilities.
 Each generation was raised according to the social and economic standards of the time, and their values and expectations developed based on those experiences.
 Take a look at these different generations of RNs:

 Veterans (born between 1922-1945)

 These RNs were born during the Great Depression and World War II.
-They believe in structure and saving, since they often went without as children.
+They believe in structure and saving since they often went without as children.
 They believe that authority figures should be obeyed and respected and that hard work will eventually pay off.

 Baby Boomers (born between 1945-1960)